project-sunbird/sunbird.org-docs/developer-docs/server-installation/index.md

 All the stateless services in Sunbird - Portal, LMS Backend, API Gateway and Proxies - are run as docker containers inside the swarm.
 All stateful services consisting of Cassandra, PostgreSql, Elasticsearch and the OAuth service (Keycloak) are run on Virtual Machines (VMs) directly.

 This document explains the procedure to set up Sunbird on your cloud infra.
-This installation has been tested with 10 VMs running the vanilla Ubuntu 16 image;
+This installation has been tested with:

+* 10 VMs running the vanilla Ubuntu 16 image;
-  - a Public IP
+* a Public IP
-  - with all ports opened
+* with all ports opened
-  - key based ssh possible to the machines
+* key based ssh possible to the machines

 ## Infrastructure Components

 Sunbird consists of 3 major subsystems

-  - Knowledge platform also knows as Learning platform (Taxonomy, Content and Content Management)
+  - Knowledge Platform also knows as Learning Platform (Taxonomy, Content and Content Management)
   - Data-pipeline (Creating insights from telemetry)
   - Core (User/Org, Courses, Badges, Content Studio)